nba-emu/NanoBoyAdvance/README.md

 ## Features

-- highly accurate GBA emulation
+- highly-accurate GBA emulation
+- HQ audio mixer (for titles which use the Sappy/MP2K/M4A sound engine)
 - RTC emulation
-- high quality audio
 - game controller support
-- basic GLSL shader support
+- GLSL shader support
-- lightweight: minimal, configurable SDL2 frontend

 ## Accuracy
+- close to cycle-accurate CPU and DMA emulation
+- hardware is updated at the bus cycle (sub-instruction) level
-- very good ARM emulation
+- very accurate ARM emulation
-- sub-instruction hardware updates and DMA
-- graphics are on-par with other emulators but are a topic of research, very little details are known
-- audio is good but needs some work here and there
-- currently the only software emulator to pass the AGS aging cartridge
+- PPU is still scanline based for now

 ## Compiling

-See [COMPILING.md](https://github.com/fleroviux/NanoboyAdvance/blob/master/docs/COMPILING.md) in the root directory of this project.
+See [COMPILING.md](https://github.com/fleroviux/NanoboyAdvance/blob/master/docs/COMPILING.md) in the `docs` folder.

 ## Credit